dahmad1/Monster-Shooter/README.md

 -	Power up: Shoots 2 bullets at once (15 seconds or until getting another power up)
 -	Power up: invincible for 5 seconds
 -	Power up: Random (50% chance your bullet speed quadruples, 50% chance your bullet speed halves)
-<<<<Tech Spec: these would have to each be another object type, like coins, which gets picked up by the player and spanws at random intervals.
+<<<<Tech Spec: these would have to each be another object type, like coins, which gets picked up by the player and spawns at random intervals.
 Actually, basically these are just 4 other types of coins, so do the same thing you did for that.
 Priority: 5.
 Time to code: 1 hr>>>>

 Monsters: <<<<I would focus on making just one type of monster first, and only if you can get this to work, then try making other types of monsters.
 In other words, Priority: low.
 Time to code: 6? hours?
 You'll need another array of bullets that will move every frame, except these ones are checking if they overlap with the player, and removing themselves and doing the appropriate damage if so.
 With the other monsters shooting bullets, performance impact could potentially also be decent (lots of objects flying all at once)>>>>
 -	Ones that try to fly straight into you (if they make contact you die)